A GL(3) converse theorem via a "beyond endoscopy" approach: Sum6 contribution

 \subsection{Step 5: Poisson summation}

 Finally, we want to apply Poisson summation on the $D_2$-sum in $\Sigma_6^{(4)}$.
 Again we shall see that only the central term will survive.
 This manoeuvre needs some preparation.
-For convergence reasons we insert into \eqref{sigma64} an essentially redundant factor $W_0(D_{2, 0}/\Xi')$ with $\Xi' = X^{10^{10}}$ at the cost of a very small error (and continue to call the modified expression $\Sigma_6^{(4)}$.
+For convergence reasons we insert into \eqref{sigma64} an essentially redundant factor with $\Xi' = X^{10^{10}}$ at the cost of a very small error (and continue to call the modified expression $\Sigma_6^{(4)}$.

-More importantly, we have to reorder the sums.
 The difficulty is that $D_2$ occurs in \eqref{sigma64} in the divisibility conditions involving $n_1, \alpha, \omega, a, b$ (since $D_2$ is contained in $A, B$), as well as in the $\delta(...)$-condition.
-With this in mind, we consider first a general expression of the shape
+With this in mind, we first consider a general expression of the shape

 for a function $H$.
 Pulling out gcds and using for any $y,z\in\N$ and any function $F$, we can re-write this as

 with $A' = A/D_2$ and $B'= m_0B/D_2$.
 This equals

 Returning to \eqref{sigma64}, we apply this with